HubertDuh/DesignBook/exercises/e-chapter3.md

 ## Exercise 3

-Extend the code of `Hand` to make is possible to compare two `Hand` objects using the `Comparator` interface.
+Extend the code of `Hand` to make it possible to compare two `Hand` objects using the `Comparator` interface.
 Implement two different hand comparison strategies, by increasing or decreasing number of cards in the hand.
 Define *static factory methods* in the `Hand` class to return anonymous instances of comparators for the different comparison strategies.
 You do not need to handle the case where the argument is `null`.

 ## Exercise 4